 The practitioner will feel the different areas of the body, and “tune in” to the rhythms created by the flow of CSF.
 When areas of interest are identified, they are corrected using subtle techniques intended to create a sense of balance in the system.
 This will usually involve working at the head at some point during the treatment, but also at the sacrum and a number of other contacts throughout the body.
 For many people, the experience of a cranial treatment is simply one of deep relaxation.
 However, sometimes a treatment may trigger memories and emotions which can be an important part of the overall process.
 Although unusual, it is also possible for a symptom to be stirred up as the body seeks to resolve the issues underlying that problem.
 It is not necessary to get undressed for a cranial treatment, but it is important to wear loose clothes which are comfortable to move around in.

 Craniosacral therapy can be booked with Michelle Carrington who is an experienced chiropractor and a qualified craniosacral therapist.
 Due to the way that she likes to work, Michelle only offers extended (30 min) chiropractic treatments, but also offers longer Craniosacral Therapy sessions to allow for a deeper experience.
 Although not a craniosacral therapist, Daniela Carini also utilises some cranial techniques in her practice and is usually able to include this in a regular 20 minute treatment.
-UNFORTUNATELY, OUR LONGER CRANIOSCARAL THERAPY SESSIONS ARE NOT CURRENTLY AVAILABLE DUE TO COVID-19.
-THERE ARE INCREASED RISKS OF SPENDING A LONGER TIME IN THE TREATMENT ROOM, AND HAVING MORE FACE-TO-FACE EXPOSIRE.
-WE WILL RE-INTRODUCE THIS APPOINTMENT OPTION WHEN COVID-19 RESTRICTIONS ARE RELAXED.
+UNFORTUNATELY, OUR LONGER CRANIOSCARAL THERAPY SESSIONS HAVE BEEN SUSPENDED DUE TO COVID-19.
+WE ANTICIPATE THAT WE WILL RE-INTRODUCE THIS APPOINTMENT OPTION ON 12 APRIL, AND BOOKINGS ARE AVAILABLE FROM THIS DATE.
 YOU CAN STILL BOOK A 30 MIN TREATMENT WITH MICHELLE AND SHE CAN INCLUDE CRANIOSACRAL THERAPY TECHNIQUES.

 An “Extended Treatment” combines a normal chiropractic treatment with additional craniosacral therapy focused on specific areas (approx 30 mins).